b3-exmo/b3-exmo.github.io/docs/Culture/Gods Conditional Love.md

 > *Conditional love is that which is provided only when the child complies with the rules imposed by the parents; That is, it is an affection subject to good behavior.
 When the child ignores these rules, the parents withdraw their affection from him.*
 >
-> *In fact, it is a fairly widespread psychological control tactic that leverages shame and guilt by withdrawing attention and affection to manipulate the behavior of children.
-Conditional love translates into: “I love you, but only if you are good and do what I say.”*
+> *In fact, it is a fairly widespread psychological control tactic that leverages shame and guilt by withdrawing attention and affection to manipulate the behavior of children. ==Conditional love translates into: “I love you, but only if you are good and do what I say.”==*
 >
 > *Conditional love conveys to children the idea that they are only worthy and deserving of affection and attention when they behave as others want.
 It teaches them that something is wrong with their true self.
 Therefore, they learn that they cannot be themselves, which ends up affecting their self-esteem and their ability to create and maintain healthy social relationships.*
 >